WhenLifeHandsYouLemons/LED-Light-Wall/assets/markdown/ultrasonics/objectDetected.md

 ## Overview

-The `objectDetected` function is a Python function that uses ultrasonic sensors to detect whether an object is present on a screen.
+The `objectDetected` function uses ultrasonic sensors to detect whether an object is present on a screen.
 The function returns a boolean value indicating whether an object is present, as well as the distance readings from the sensors.

 ## Function Signature